-- Click to view the School Safety Initiative Grant Announcement, Round #1
+- School Safety Initiative Grant Announcement, Round #1

 Round 2 School Safety Initiative Grant

-The second round of grant funding, utilizing the remaining $45 million, advanced baseline mental health and physical security improvements made in the first round of grant funding through advanced training for teachers on mental health; the creation of local teams of educators, counselors, and law enforcement to develop School Safety Intervention Teams that will assess threats and identify students in need of support; and additional physical security upgrades.
+The second round of grant funding advanced baseline mental health and physical security improvements made in the first round of grant funding through advanced training for teachers on mental health; the creation of local teams of educators, counselors, and law enforcement to develop School Safety Intervention Teams that will assess threats and identify students in need of support; and additional physical security upgrades.
 K-12 schools-public, private, charter, and tribal-were eligible to apply for these grants.

 Recipients are required to send at least 10 percent of full-time teachers and counselors to DOJ-approved 12-hour Adolescent Mental Health training by December 31, 2020.
 Schools may use grant funds to pay expenses incurred (tuition, travel, lodging, meals, substitute teacher pay, etc.).
 Schools must also establish a School Safety Intervention Team (SSIT), following DOJ guidelines based on the U.S. Secret Service model, which will engage in behavior monitoring, threat assessments, and intervention.
 Additional details are in the grant summary, below.

-- Click to view the School Safety Intervention Team and Mental Health Grant Announcement
+- School Safety Intervention Team and Mental Health Grant Announcement

-- Click to view preliminary budget planning guidance.
+- Preliminary budget planning guidance.
 Use these preliminary estimates in the preparation of the grant request.
 Final awards will be determined based upon the number of completed applications; applications requesting fewer funds; and other factors.

-- Click to view the Office of Open Government Advisory: School Safety Initiative Grant Announcement and Related Public Records
+- Office of Open Government Advisory: School Safety Initiative Grant Announcement and Related Public Records